 I don’t think investing should be fun.
 However, I particularly like the way Kyith put it: “Gamify your financial life” (read here).
 Other than work and family, I don’t have much time to do anything else, but with what little free time I have, I do enjoy finding out about stocks.
 And so like I mentioned in my earlier post, I like to take small steps in building a dividend portfolio.

 Anyway, not sure if it is a big or small step.
 There are now 9 new stocks in my portfolio.
-These stocks are either Singapore listed stocks (with businesses in Hong Kong) or Hong Kong-listed stocks (with may or may not be heavily focused in businesses in Hong Kong).
+These stocks are either Singapore listed stocks (with businesses in Hong Kong) or Hong Kong-listed stocks (their businesses may or may not be heavily focused Hong Kong).

 I don’t think I will invest heavily going forward, as I don’t want to increase my exposure to stocks overall.
 If the opportunity presents itself, I would like to pick up some undervalued Singapore or Malaysia listed dividend stocks or US growth stocks.